A Christmas Message from South Africa

 That’s kind of the point of Christmas to me.
-What seems to be a hopeless situation… or an endless struggle… or diminished potential… or a lost cause… or the most unlikely to have a happy outcome… or a series of irrelevant events… or just some confirmation that my prejudices are correct… turns out to be a pretty big deal indeed.
-A Saviour is born… not as the Emperor of China or the spiritual leader of the Roman Empire, but as ‘just another kid’ with dubious prospects.
+What seems to be a hopeless situation, an endless struggle, diminished potential, or a lost cause, the most unlikely to have a happy outcome, a series of irrelevant events, or just some confirmation that my prejudices are correct turns out to be a pretty big deal indeed.
+A Saviour is born, not as the Emperor of China or the spiritual leader of the Roman Empire, but as ‘just another kid’ with dubious prospects.

-To me that shows, however lost I am… or feel… or may be considered by others, Heavenly Father is no respecter of persons.
-There may be vast and respectable hordes considering me inferior, immoral, inadequate and generally unsavoury… it really is irrelevant.
+However lost I am, feel, or may be considered by others, Heavenly Father is no respecter of persons.
+There may be vast and respectable hordes considering me inferior, immoral, inadequate and generally unsavoury, it really is irrelevant.
 God isn’t swayed by circumstances and God doesn’t fear bad odds.
-In fact… scripture abounds with God seeming to deliberately pick a starting point of disadvantage.
+In fact, scripture abounds with God seeming to deliberately pick a starting point of disadvantage.

-So, as I survive all the ‘Shoulds’ and ‘Oughtas’ of the Season… and the pressure involved in pleasing everyone (writing the correct messages in my Christmas cards, and such forth)… and the denial of the legitimacy of my own same-gender partnered family (that I will indeed be having some delightful celebrations with)… I’ll tune out all the noise and focus on the message.
+So, as I survive all the “shoulds” and “oughtas” of the Seasons, and the pressure involved in pleasing everyone (writing the correct messages in my Christmas cards, and such forth), and the denial of the legitimacy of my own same-gender partnered family (that I will indeed be having some delightful celebrations with), I’ll tune out all the noise and focus on the message.

-Which is simply this: It doesn’t matter how unlikely happy endings may look to you.
+It is simply this: It doesn’t matter how unlikely happy endings may look to you.
 God isn’t intimidated.
 A Saviour was born.
-That can’t be taken away… not by conviction, consent, policy or doctrine.
+That can’t be taken away, not by conviction, consent, policy or doctrine.
 It was and remains a Gift.
 Individually and to all of us.
 Even us kids with dubious prospects.